WE MET BEFORE?

 meant to sail off into the sunset together.
 Before long though,

-all this power he assigns to her is a bit intimidating.
-A
+all this power he assigns to her is a bit intimidating/scary to

-and here's where his distancing maneuvers can kick in.
+love and control, and here's where his distancing maneuvers

-healthy, whole woman might be disappointed to miss out on a phone
+healthy, whole woman might feel disappointed to miss out on a

-call from her lover the morning after an especially close, loving
+phone call from her lover the morning after an especially close

-the most subtle signs of neglect, as loss of love and affection.
+interprets the most subtle signs of neglect, as loss of love and

-been poised for this to happen anyhow, due to significant losses
+been poised for abandonment or rejection anyway, due to significant

 the self-protective defenses begin, as neither partner wants to